Skip to main content

 Closing Thoughts

-LLMs are incredibly versatile but their effectiveness depends heavily on how you guide them.
-By introducing a routing step, you give your AI the ability to reason more clearly and act more appropriately in multi-domain settings.
+LLMs are versatile, but their effectiveness depends on how you guide them.
+Bolting on a routing step gives your AI the ability to reason more clearly and act more appropriately in multi-domain settings.

 Whether you’re building a whimsical wand assistant or a real-world customer support bot, routing is a foundational capability for intelligent, human-aligned behaviour.